kasenetz/hbcd-docs/docs/data_access.md

 </div>
 </p>

+## Overview
 HBCD data is publicly shared with all researchers associated with an NIH-recognized research institution via the individual or investigator-led group NBDC Data Use Agreement/Certification (DUC) process, which governs data use for both the ABCD and HBCD studies.
 The DUC outlines rules that must be followed for data use and is signed electronically by both the submitter and the Institutional Signing Officer at their institution.
 Public access to release data is conducted through the [NIH Brain Development Cohort (NBCD) portal supported by Lasso](https://nbdc-hbcd-beta.lassoinformatics.com), enabling seamless data queries, downloads, and sharing.

+**NOTE:** Recipients who intend to disseminate findings from analyses of American Indian/Alaska Native (AI/AN) data separated out from other groups in presentations, pre-prints, publications, website posts, etc. must submit a second DUC governing use of AI/AN data (A-DUC) after obtaining approval on the general DUC.

+The steps involved for DUC submission are outlined below.

+## DUC Submission: Before You Begin
-Before you begin the DUC process, please identify an authorized signatory official at your institution.
+Before you begin the DUC process, please do the following:

+**Make sure that you meet the following access eligibility requirements:**

+1. You must have a research-related need to access the data.
+2. You must be associated with an NIH-recognized research institution and have the approval of an authorized signatory official of that institution.
+Visit eRA Commons to learn about institutional signing officials: [https://www.era.nih.gov/erahelp/commons/commons/roles/SO.htm](https://www.era.nih.gov/erahelp/commons/commons/roles/SO.htm)
+3. Your institution must have an active Federalwide Assurance (FWA)

+**Identify an authorized signatory official at your institution**.
+If you are unsure of who at your institution is an authorized signing official, do not know whether your institution has an FWA, or have any other questions, please email nbdc@mail.nih.gov.

+**Decide whether to submit an individual or group-level DUC**.
+Users may submit either an **individual** or **group-level** DUC.
+You may submit a DUC either as an individual recipient or submit a group-level DUC as a lead PI with others from your institution listed on the same DUC (recommended).
+For group-level DUCs, the lead PI must ensure that all listed recipients on the DUC comply with its terms and conditions. *Note: Recipients may only be listed on one DUC.*

+## DUC Submission Instructions & Workflow
+### Fill Out DUC Forms
 Once you have an account and have logged into the Lasso Informatics platform, please follow these steps to request access to the data.

-## Submit Data Use Certification form

 Select **Data Access** from the left-hand menu followed by **Request access** in the lower right-hand corner of the page that appears: